-If you have fewer than five years’ experience in investment banking, a corporate career in Hong Kong is a much more viable option than it was just two or three years ago.
-Corporates from Greater China are no longer just hiring senior bankers – they now need junior staff to execute mergers and listings.
+If you have less than five years’ experience in investment banking, a corporate career in Hong Kong is a much more viable option than it was just two or three years ago.
+Companies from Greater China are no longer just hiring senior bankers – they now need junior staff to execute mergers and listings.

 While investment banks are notorious for making layoffs, corporates aren’t guarantors of job security either.
 Bankers are advised to research the longer-term viability of any in-house roles they apply for.
 “If your company stops doing acquisitions, your job automatically becomes a waste of time for them – I’ve seen cases of this,” says Eunice Ng, director of headhunters Avanza Consulting in Hong Kong.

 If you’re dealing with a client you hope might soon become your employer, or if you’re interviewing for an in-house job, don’t come across as a swaggering investment banker.
-“An unspoken rule among corporates is that the bankers they bring on board should be humble and be willing to learn the ins and outs of working within their culture,” says Ne Win.
+“An unspoken rule among corporates is that the bankers they bring on board should be humble and be willing to learn the ins and outs of working within their culture,” says the Hong Kong headhunter.

 Even if you have a great knowledge of the business goals and financial standing of companies you want to work for, you must also research what it’s like to actually work for them.
-“Many bankers have an organ-donor rejection to joining a company because the environment is often slower and more bureaucratic, and many miss the dynamic cut and thrust of a bank,” says William Bown, head of Asia global banking and private equity at search firm Sheffield Haworth in Hong Kong.
+“Many bankers have an organ-donor rejection to joining a company because the environment is often slower and more bureaucratic, and many miss the dynamic cut and thrust of a bank,” says William Bown, an executive director at search firm Sheffield Haworth in Hong Kong.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: firstname.lastname@example.org